vnetcon/curvy/README.md

 * **\<ljson-uniqueid class="path.to.json.array.element"\>** Your html template code here **\</ljson-uniqueid\>** for list of values
   * In template code will be repeated as many times there are elements in array.
 To get the "index value" to template you need to add following element into your template code **\<json class="path.to.json.array.element[]"\>\</json\>**

+#### Template generation for creating table rows, list rows, options selects etc.
+For this kind of you need to modify little bit used tags (e.g. table -> table_curvy, tr -> tr_curvy etc.).
+The reason for this is that javascript don't return tr etc. elements if they are inside \<ljson-xxx tag - most likely because from standard html these looks like "broken" or "invalid" tags.
+By adding  \*\_curvy after after tag name this problem disappears.
+In curvy.js file these are automatically removed.

 ### Developing angular, react, vue etc. apps that have they own development server during the development time.
 In these cases you might want to
 1. Create proxy configuration that allow you to access the curvy rest api from your development environment